JingyiChris/exSEEK/README.md

 ### Index preparing

 exSEEK docker contains a variety of commonly used genomes and annotations.
 Besides of RNA types extracted from GENCODE V27, exSEEK can also analyze rRNA from NCBI refSeq 109, miRNA from miRBase, piRNA from piRNABank, circRNA from circBase, lncRNA and TUCP from mitranscriptome, repeats from UCSC Genome Browser (rmsk) and promoter and enhancer from ChromHMM tracks.
-You can use these `.fa` and `.gtf` files to generate the index you needed:
+You can use these `.fa` and `.gtf` files to generate the index:

+Short RNA index is built with bowtie2:

+long RNA index is built with STAR:

 ---